 One might argue that Roger Smith from The Big O fits into this category, due to his openly-acknowledged prejudice in favor of beautiful young women; in fact, Dorothy calls him a "louse" on several occasions, but for the most part Roger manages to behave himself fairly well.

 Sanji from One Piece is an odd case as he was originally presented in this manner, finding plenty of woman (not including Nami) who found him attractive, but later on he became a combination Casanova Wannabe and Butt Monkey as all of his advances became universally rejected and often met with physical abuse.
 In Fishman Island arc, the mermaids are pretty enthralled with him.

 Gundam 00: Lyle Dylandy explots this trope. aka the second Lockon StratosHe acts the part towards both his teammate Tieria (praising his beauty and nicknaming him "Mr. Cute Instructor" in episode 3) and ex Emotionless Girl Feldt Grace (stealing a kiss from her and getting slapped for that, in episode 4).
 However, lechery plays less of a part than you'd think; this is a small plan from the guy, destined to have them see less as a Replacement Goldfish for his deceased twin brother Neil, the local Big Brother Mentorand the first Lockon, who played an important part in Tieria's and Feldt' lives.

 Soul Eater: Spirit's behaviour cost him his marriage and his daughter's respect but he still flirts with anything in a skirt.
 It's revealed later in the manga that despite being a regular at a local host club, all he does is talk about Maka and her mother.
 That's it.
 Every.
 Single.
 Time.

 Rosario + Vampire's werewolf Gin.
-Come on now, you can't deny he's pretty, even if he does have girls sticking posters in high places just so he has a chance to look up their miniskirts.
+He's pretty, even if he does have girls sticking posters in high places just so he has a chance to look up their miniskirts.
 He's even prone to groping girls while he's having a casual conversation with them!